das-amlan/Build-a-Celestial-Bodies-Database/README.md

 ## Completed tasks:

-- You should create a database named universe
+- You should create a database named `universe`
-- Be sure to connect to your database with \c universe.
-Then, you should add tables named galaxy, star, planet, and moon
+- Be sure to connect to your database with `universe`.
+Then, you should add tables named `galaxy`, `star`,`planet`, and `moon`
 - Each table should have a primary key
-- Each primary key should automatically increment
+- Each `primary key` should automatically increment
 - Each table should have a name column
-- You should use the `INT` data type for at least two columns that are not a primary or foreign key
+- You should use the `INT` data type for at least two columns that are not a `primary` or `foreign key`
 - You should use the `NUMERIC` data type at least once
 - You should use the `TEXT` data type at least once
 - You should use the `BOOLEAN` data type on at least two columns
-- Each "star" should have a foreign key that references one of the rows in `galaxy`
+- Each "star" should have a `foreign key` that references one of the rows in `galaxy`
-- Each "planet" should have a foreign key that references one of the rows in `star`
+- Each "planet" should have a `foreign key` that references one of the rows in `star`
 - Each "moon" should have a foreign key that references one of the rows in `planet`
 - Your database should have at least five tables
 - Each table should have at least three rows